exodogurgel/coffee-delivery/README.md

 ## 💻 About

-In this challenge, I developed a to-do list-style task control application, which contains the following functionalities:
+In this challenge, an application was developed to manage a shopping cart of a fictitious coffee shop, which contains the following features:
+- [x] List of products (coffees) available for purchase
-- [x] Add a new task
+- [x] Add specific amount of items to cart
-- [x] Mark and unmark a task as complete
+- [x] Increase or remove the amount of items in the cart
-- [x] Remove a task from the list
+- [x] Form for the user to fill in his address
-- [x] Show task completion progress
+- [x] Display total items in cart in Header
+- [x] Display the total value of the sum of items in the cart multiplied by the value

 Although there are few features, concepts such as:
 - States
 - State immutability
 - Lists and keys in ReactJS
+- ContextAPI
+- LocalStorage
 - Properties
 - Componentization
+- Eslint
+- Reducer
 ___

 ## 🛠 Tech Stack